 We awoke to find ourselves right on the edge of town, with plenty of passersby gawking at the sight of foreigners in their tiny crossroads.
 We packed up the tent and headed into town to try to arrange transport to our next stop, which we were told was Ikh-Uul (but not the Ikh-Uul directly-accessible from Mörön).
 Every shared van in the square was signed to Mörön, so it was a bit of a dead end for us.
 We eventually arranged motorbike transport by haggling with a few drivers, and minutes later we were flying across the expanse at top speed, us and our bags nearly catapulting off the backs at every bump.
 There were several harrowing river crossings which threatened to wash us and our bikes away.
 Our drivers would plunge in, the motorbikes coughing and sputtering and struggling for traction along the slick riverbed while the water rushed around our feet.
 It turns out the drivers were pretty good at what they do, and so wet feet was as bad as it got.

 We were dropped off in the center of town and wandered around looking for transport options to the west.
-We eventually settled on a gas station on the west end of town and asked anybody coming through if they were going to Ölgii.
+We had a lunch of khuushuur and fried eggs at a rundown cafeteria where we were the prime attraction, it seems, with the other customers gawking at giggling at our every move.
+After lunch, we eventually settled on a gas station on the west end of town and asked anybody coming through if they were going to Ölgii.
 They mostly just laughed, but a few people tried to help out (by offering to drive us all the way for $300, for example).
 The sight of some foreigners eventually attracted more people and we were sitting in the middle of 10 or so Mongols all shouting about driving us there for some absurd amount of money.
 They didn’t seem to understand that we wanted to get there cheaply, preferably in a car shared with others.
 What we did eventually learn though, was that Ulaangom would be the place to try to get to, since transport to Ölgii was surely easy to find from there.

-We eventually walked across town with our cardboard sign to try another road when a beat up farming truck stopped across the street and out hopped a very white-looking guy, chattering away in Mongolian with his passenger.
+We eventually walked across town with our cardboard sign to try another road out when a beat up farming truck stopped across the street and out hopped a very white-looking guy, chattering away in Mongolian with his passenger.
 It turns out he was Tom, from Illinois, a missionary who had lived in Mongolia for 24 years.
-He drove us over to a roadhouse on the east edge of town, apparently the place where all the buses stop for a meal, he said we could probably figure something out from there.
+He drove us over to a roadhouse on the east edge of town (right around 48.766 N, 98.283 E), apparently the place where all the buses stop for a meal, he said we could probably figure something out from there.
 All the long distance buses had left for the day, but apparently the one to Ulaangom would be rolling through “around 6 or 7” the following morning, so we spent $10 on a very modest room for the night above the roadhouse.